 - Maryland: $1,750,000 Settlement.
 A pregnant mother entered the hospital in order to have labor induced.
 The mother exhibited a variety of risk factors present in ruptured uterus situations, including obesity, gestational diabetes, and preeclampsia.
 The child was delivered 32 minutes after the uterine rupture, 42 minutes after telemetry strips first showed the possibility of a uterine rupture.
 As a result, the child, unfortunately, suffered from a large number of complications, including cerebral palsy, HIE, and significant hearing and vision issues.

 - Maryland: $750,000 Settlement.
 An expectant mother walked into the hospital in order to deliver her child.
 After fourteen hours had passed from the time she entered the hospital, the mother was given an epidural as well as Pitocin.
 More than two hours after the Pitocin was administered, and after the mother complained of severe abdominal pains, an emergency caesarean section was performed following uterine rupture, but the child was not breathing.
 Attempts to revive the baby were tragically unsuccessful.

 - Maryland: $400,000 Settlement.
 A pregnant mother who had previously undergone a caesarean section went to the hospital to deliver her child.
 The defendant, an OB/GYN, placed the mother on Pitocin, a drug that induces labor, and then left to take a nap.
 While the defendant was napping, the mother's uterus ruptured.
-An emergency caesarean section was performed, but unfortunately it was too late – the child suffered severe brain damage, and died four days after birth.
+An emergency cesarean section was performed, but unfortunately, it was too late – the child suffered severe brain damage, and died four days after birth.